resolve109/study-aws-sa/aws-study-guide.md

     - Import the certificate into API Gateway and create a custom domain name
   - This provides the most operationally efficient way to manage individual secure customer URLs
   - Creating separate hosted zones or API endpoints for each customer introduces unnecessary complexity
+- **Accessing Private VPC Services**:
+  - To expose REST APIs that access backend services in private subnets:
+    - Design a REST API using Amazon API Gateway
+    - Host the backend application in Amazon ECS in a private subnet
+    - Create a private VPC link for API Gateway to access the ECS services
+  - More secure than using security groups to connect API Gateway to ECS
+  - Provides private connectivity without exposing backend services to the internet
+  - Supports REST API requirements better than WebSocket APIs for standard request-response patterns

 ### AWS Backup
 - **Cross-Region Backup**: